chharvey/xmeter/README.md

 [24ways](http://24ways.org/2006/compose-to-a-vertical-rhythm/) and
 [Smashing Magazine](http://www.smashingmagazine.com/2011/03/14/technical-web-typography-guidelines-and-techniques/#tt-rhythm).)

 Features of this stylesheet include the following.
-See the test page (`doc/test.html`) for a demo.

 - Vertical rhythm &mdash; every line on the page is exactly the same height (dubbed a “vertical rhythm unit” or “vru”) regardless of font size, and